Screening for Prostate Cancer

 Who should get a PSA screening?

 - Men who are 40 years of age or older with at least one first-degree relative (father, brother, or son) who has been diagnosed with prostate cancer.
+The risk is estimated to be 2-3x higher than the average risk, increasing even further with the number of relatives diagnosed with prostate cancer.

 Note: Screening recommendations for prostate cancer vary among physicians and healthcare organizations.
 Please consult with your physician.